kalolani/food-delivery/README.md

 - User authentication and authorization (JWT)
 - Product listing and details
 - Shopping cart functionality
+- Add, remove, and update product quantities in the cart.
+- Search items functionality based on the menu
+- product review and rating
 - Chapa payment Integration
 - Order management
 - User profile management
 - Admin dashboard for managing products and orders
+-
 - Responsive design

 ## Technologies Used